 Younger enlisted service members, in particular, are likely to qualify as LMI:

-• Due to frequent moves and job changes, the unemployment rate for military spouses is 21%, which is 5 times the national average
+- Due to frequent moves and job changes, the unemployment rate for military spouses was 20% in the 2024 Survey of Active Duty Spouses, several times the civilian rate

 Clearly, there are large portions of the military community who qualify as LMI and would benefit from additional outreach or community programs.
 Service members and Veterans live in every state, plus U.S. territories.
-Thanks to GoVA’s digital membership platform, banks can now serve this portion of the LMI population directly, focusing on those within their CRA evaluation area.
+Thanks to GoVA’s digital membership platform, banks can now serve this portion of the LMI population directly, focusing on those within their assessment areas.

 How GoVA partners with banks to serve LMI military members

-The GoVA Foundation has worked with regulators from the OCC (Office of the Comptroller of the Currency) to develop a 3-part community outreach program that supports the LMI members of the military community.
+The GoVA Foundation runs a 3-part community outreach program that supports the LMI members of the military community.
 Banks can support any portion of this program to earn CRA consideration during their evaluations.

 1. The Edge: financial literacy for the military community